SSenitha/iwb381-codingers/README.md

 Users can track their letters through the system and receive notifications when they are processed and ready for collection, ensuring better efficiency and accountability.

 ## Project insight
-Back end  - Primarily used Ballerina
+- Back end  - Primarily used Ballerina
-Front end - HTML
+- Front end - HTML
-API       - Ballerina was used to create custom APIs Database  - MongoDB
+- API       - Ballerina was used to create custom APIs
+- Database  - MongoDB

 **Special thanks go to the IEEE Student Branch - UOM and WSO2 for hosting the "INNOVATE WITH BALLERINA" ballerina competition and providing knowledge throughout the project**

 _The project is created by Codingers_
-- _Dilini Sewwandi_
-- _Aashinshana Weerakoon_
-- _Sandaru Senitha_
 _Students of Faculty of Computing - University of Sri Jayewardenepura_

+- _Dilini Sewwandi - @DiliniSew_
+- _Aashinshana Weerakoon - @Aashi8810_
+- _Sandaru Senitha - @SSenitha_